client9/bignum/big/README.md

 ## Performance

 * Under 1,000 digits, the native libraries are likely to be faster.
-* Very large numbers are likely to 8-20x faster using GMP/MPFC.
+* For very large numbers, GMP/MPFR are 8-20x faster

 ## Future work